Purinethol [DSC]; Purixan

 - If your child has an upset stomach or loose stools (diarrhea), is throwing up, or is not hungry, talk with the doctor.
 There may be ways to lower these side effects.

 - Talk with the doctor before your child gets any vaccines.
 Use with this drug may either raise the chance of very bad infection or make the vaccine not work as well.

 - Your child may have more chance of getting infections.
 Have your child wash hands often.
 Avoid crowds and people with infections, colds, or flu.

 - Your child may bleed or clot more easily.
 Have him/her be more careful and avoid injury.
 Keep your child from rough-housing or playing contact sports.

-- If your child has thiopurine methyltransferase deficiency, talk with the doctor.
+- If your child has thiopurine S-methyltransferase (TPMT) or nucleotide diphosphatase (NUDT15) deficiency, talk with your child’s doctor.